Computer and Peripheral Lifecycle Procedure

 - College-owned computers, even those being removed from the inventory, are not available for resale, whether to employees or anyone else.
 (Colorado College's Cabinet made this decision in January 2015.)

-Once a computer has been taken out of the inventory, its hard drive is erased or destroyed, and it is placed in our donation/recycling program.
+Once the old computer has been returned to ITS: and taken out of the inventory.
+Its hard drive is erased or destroyed, and it is placed in our donation/recycling program.
 The college’s priorities are as follows:

 - donation to non-profit educational institutions (K-12);